WHAT LIMERENCE IS

 WHEN TO SEEK SUPPORT

-It may be time to seek support if thoughts about a specific person feel intrusive or uncontrollable; if your mood rises and falls sharply in response to perceived signals of hope or rejection; or if your ability to focus, work, sleep, or maintain relationships is being affected.
-Limerence does not reliably resolve through reassurance, logic, or time alone.
-Working with someone who understands its psychological structure can offer clarity, containment, and meaningful relief.
+It may be time to seek support if thoughts about a specific person feel intrusive or uncontrollable.
+If your mood rises and falls sharply in response to perceived signals of hope or rejection.
+If your ability to focus, work, sleep, or maintain relationships is being affected.

 WORK WITH ME

-Therapy provides a space to think carefully about attachment, desire, fantasy, shame, and loss, and to work toward greater psychological freedom, rather than simply attempting to suppress symptoms.
-The focus is on understanding the structure of the attachment, softening its grip, and helping emotional energy return to your own life.
+Therapy offers space to think carefully about attachment, desire, fantasy, shame, and loss, and to work toward greater psychological freedom.

 NEXT STEPS